Avenger-py/smol-GPT/README.md

 # smol-GPT
-Built a small (22M params) GPT 2 like transformer language model from scratch and trained it on Wikitext103 dataset.
+Built a small (22M parameter) GPT 2 like transformer language model from scratch and trained it on Wikitext103 dataset.

 ## Results
 Trained on T4 gpu on Kaggle. `val_loss` can be brought down further by simply training for more iterations or by changing learning rate or other hyper-parameters in `config.py`.